 Aliʻi Drive in Kona

-It is the street which tourist gather around on Kona side.
+It is the street where tourists gather around on Kona side.
 Therefore, Aliʻi Drive is lined with shops and restaurants of all kinds.